What is Low back pain and who gets it ?

 There is also research suggesting that an impaired ability to stabilise your lumbar spine is linked with an increased risk of reoccurence in the future.
 Therefore it seems sensible to start lumbar spine stabilisation exercises as soon as possible.

 At all times your physio will communicate with your GP as appropriate to expedite your recovery, this could range from requesting that your pain relief is reviewed to suggesting referral onwards if they think that surgery could be an option for you.

 Making an appointment

-We can see you in our clinic in Eskbank near Edinburgh quickly and at a time that is convenient to you as we are open from 8 am to 8 pm.
-We don’t require you to have seen your GP first so you can refer and we don’t have a waiting list.
+We can see you in our clinic in Eskbank near Edinburgh quickly and at a time that is convenient to you, as we are open from 8 am to 8 pm.
+We don’t require you to have seen your GP first so you can self refer and we don’t have a waiting list so we can see you quickly.
 Although if you are using health insurance we would suggest that you speak to your insurer first.
 Please contact us to book an appointment or if you have any questions.